Distinguished Service Order (DSO)

-He was awarded the DSO in recognition of gallant and distinguished services in the field.
+Captain John Coates, attached SOE, was awarded the Distinguished Service Order in recognition of gallant and distinguished service in the Field.

 On the 28th June 1940 Captain J.F.
 Durnford-Slater was appointed Lieut.
 Colonel and ordered to raise and command No 3 Commando after volunteering for Special Service whilst Adjutant of the 23rd Medium and Heavy Training Regt., RA.